 4. Thousands Of People Every Year Die From Literally Walking Down The Street

 Think about how many stories begin with “I was just walking down the street when…” An average of 6,000 people each year are killed while simply crossing the street.
 Many people don’t realize that even if you are jaywalking, a driver can be liable if they hit you.
+The recent Pokemon Go craze saw several people killed walking down the road.

 3. Amusement Park Ride Injuries Are More Common than Shark Attacks